 Whether you prefer a soft or firm sleep surface, your self-inflating sleeping pad will do the trick and provide comfort.
 You can easily add to and adjust the firmness of your sleeping pad with the air valve.

-Sleeping pad manufacturers have designed their inflatable sleeping pads with clip buttons so you can connect pads.
-This allows you to create a sleeping platform with the perfect width and firmness for a splendid night's sleep in the outdoors.
+Sleeping pad manufacturers have designed their inflatable sleeping pads with clip buttons so you can connect multiple pads together.
+This allows you to create a sleeping platform with the perfect width and firmness for a splendid night’s sleep in the outdoors.

 One of the greatest things about a self-inflating sleeping pad is its durability.
 A self-inflating sleeping pad uses a combination of foam and air to provide comfort while you camp.